Athena: Punishment myths

 In a rarer version, surviving in the scholia of an unnamed scholiast on Nicander, whose works heavily influenced Ovid, Arachne is placed in Attica instead and has a brother named Phalanx.
 Athena taught Arachne the art of weaving and Phalanx the art of war, but when brother and sister laid together in bed, Athena was so disgusted with them that she turned them both into spiders, animals forever doomed to be eaten by their own young.

 According to Book VIII (236–59) of Ovid's Metamorphoses, Daedalus was so proud of his achievements as an inventor that he could not bear the idea of a rival.
 His sister had placed her son Perdix under his charge to be taught the mechanical arts.
 While walking on the seashore, he picked up the spine of a fish or a serpent's jaw.
 Imitating it, he took a piece of iron and notched it on the edge, thus inventing the saw.
-Daedalus was so envious of his nephew's accomplishments that he took an opportunity, when they were together one day on the top of a high tower, to push him off, but Athena, who favors ingenuity, saw him falling and saved his life by changing him into a bird called after his name, the perdix (partridge).
+Daedalus was so envious of his nephew's accomplishments that he took an opportunity, when they were together one day on the top of a high tower, to push him off, but Athena, who favours ingenuity, saw him falling and saved his life by changing him into a bird called after his name, the perdix (partridge).
 This bird does not build its nest in the trees, nor take lofty flights, but nestles in the hedges, and mindful of his fall, avoids high places.
 For this crime, Daedalus was tried and banished.
 In some accounts, she leaves Daedalus with a scar in the shape of a partridge, to always remind him of his crime.